TOAST-DOCS/ToastUI-Chart/en/opensource-guide.md

-## Open Source > ToastUI Chart > Open Source Guide
+## Open Source > NHN CloudUI Chart > Open Source Guide

 ## Download

-You should download Toast UI Chart files and associated libraries.
+You should download NHN Cloud UI Chart files and associated libraries.
 This is dependent on tui.code-snippet, tui.component-effects and Raphael.js.

 #### Install with Bower